 Abandoned Call

 This term refers both to inbound and outbound calls.
 It is an inbound call abandoned by the caller before it has reached the agent.
-Or an outbound call that was terminated by dialer when it was answered by a callee.
+Or an outbound call that was terminated by a dialer when it was answered by a callee.

 The percentage of outbound calls, where the connection was established with the live individual but terminated by a caller before the connection with the agent.